Community Driven Microlending

 Their lamps are dim and expensive, and they, along with the three rocks they use to cook on, create poor indoor air quality, and cause fires.
 Women often times spend up to 20 hours per week collecting water; this represents two full months of lost labor potential.

 As a result, women are chronically time-poor.
 They are forced to make difficult decisions around seeking healthcare, earning an income, or attending to their children’s and their own education.
-Despite the innovations in clean energy and water, the cost is prohibitive for many rural families, making solar lamps, rain water tanks, and clean cook stoves out of reach.
+Despite the innovations in clean energy and water, the cost is prohibitive for many rural families, making solar lamps, rain water tanks, clean cook stoves, and other household items out of reach.

 • Our Solution